jianqiuz/MoistureFunctions/README.md

 2. Folder--Dataset_mmk_analysis

-This folder contains the compiled dataset from published incubation studies (dataset.csv), soil properties, moisture conditions and relative microbial respiration rates were summarized in the file.
-The resulting dataset consisted of data from 63 different soils, with associated moisture-respiration relationships.
+This folder contains a compiled dataset from published incubation studies (dataset.csv).
+The dataset contains measurements from 63 different soils.
-An R markdown file is provide with descriptions on the analysis and graph generation.
+An R markdown file is provided with descriptions on the analysis and graph generation.